mcolour/cppy/README.md

 mkdir build
 cd build
 cmake ..
-make
+sudo make install
 ```
-This will install cppy system-wide.
+This will install the library system-wide.
-----WIP----
+If you want to install the library locally, then change the parameter of `CPPY_LOCAL_INSTALL` to ON in CMakeLists.txt.
+All of the installed files will be located in `/build/install/`
+----Windows test here----

 ## Usage
 After installing the library you include the header file `cppy.h`: